usr-lab/usr-lab.github.io/publications/index.md

 Perugia, G., Paetzel-Prüsmann, M., Madelene Alanenpää, & Castellano, G. (2021).
 I Can See it in Your Eyes: Gaze as an Implicit Cue of Uncanniness and Task Performance in Repeated Interactions with Robots.
 Frontiers in Robotics and AI.
 DOI: 10.3389/frobt.2021.645956

-Elgarf, M., Calvo-Barajas, N.,  Paiva, A., Castellano, G. & Peters, C.  (2021) Reward Seeking or Loss Aversion?
-Impact of Regulatory Focus Theory on Emotional Induction in Children and Their Behavior Towards a Social Robot.
-CHI 2021
+Elgarf, M., Calvo-Barajas, N., Paiva, A., Castellano, G., and Peters, C. (2021).
+Reward Seeking or Loss Aversion?
+Impact of Regulatory Focus Theory on Emotional Induction in Children and Their Behavior Towards a Social Robot. <i>Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems</i>.
+Association for Computing Machinery, New York, NY, USA, Article 587, 1–11.
+[DOI:https://doi.org/10.1145/3411764.3445486](https://doi.org/10.1145/3411764.3445486)

 Paetzel-Prüsmann, M., Perugia, G., & Castellano, G. (2021).
 The Influence of Robot Personality on the Development of Uncanny Feelings. *Computers in Human Behavior*, 106756.